ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-overview.md

 The downloading of upgrades, host patches, extensions, and related metadata is a predefined automatic process that can be modified.
 By default, at regular configurable intervals, VUM contacts VMware or third-party sources to gather the following about available upgrades, patches, or extensions:

 * Metadata about all ESXi 5.5 and ESXi 6.x patches regardless of whether you have hosts of such versions in your environment.
-* Metadata about ESXi 5.5 and ESXi 6.x patches as well as about extensions from third-party vendor URL addresses.
+* Metadata about ESXi 5.5 and ESXi 6.x patches and about extensions from third-party vendor URL addresses.
 * Notifications, alerts, and patch recalls for ESXi 5.5 and ESXi 6.x hosts.
 * Metadata about upgrades for virtual appliances.

 VUM supports the recall of patches for hosts that are running ESXi 5.0 or later.
 A patch is recalled if the released patch has problems or potential issues.
-After you scan the hosts in your VMware vCenter Server on {{site.data.keyword.cloud}} instance, VUM alerts you if the recalled patch has been installed on a certain host.
+After you scan the hosts in your VMware vCenter Server on {{site.data.keyword.cloud}} instance, VUM alerts you if the recalled patch is installed on a certain host.
 Recalled patches cannot be installed on hosts with VUM.
 VUM also deletes all the recalled patches from the patch repository.
-After a patch fixing the problem is released, VUM downloads the new patch to its patch repository.
-If you have already installed the problematic patch, VUM notifies you that a fix was released and prompts you to apply the new patch.
+After a patch fix the problem is released, VUM downloads the new patch to its patch repository.
+If you have installed the problematic patch, VUM notifies you that a fix was released and prompts you to apply the new patch.

 The VUM client interface provides two main views:
 *	Administration View